polkafoundry/polkadocs/docs/architecture/README.md

 5. A **State Manager** to manage global state.
 It persists state to a LevelDB and maintains a state cache similar to Redis.
 The state can be accessed from other processes like ones from the Transansaction Execution Pool.

-6. A bunch of **System Contracts** to enable Icetea Blockchain features like Asset Management, Alias (Naming) Management, Digital Identity, Permissions, Decentralized Gate, etc. The Decentralized Gate is where a contract can communicate with the external, off-mainchain world.
+6. A bunch of **System Contracts** to enable PolkaFoundry Blockchain features like Asset Management, Alias (Naming) Management, Digital Identity, Permissions, Decentralized Gate, etc. The Decentralized Gate is where a contract can communicate with the external, off-mainchain world.

-The Icetea Platform specifies how the blockchain shall communicate with off-chain data sources, trusted execution environments, and other blockchains.
+The PolkaFoundry specifies how the blockchain shall communicate with off-chain data sources, trusted execution environments, and other blockchains.
 It also defines a protocol for working with a type of integrated sidechain called "Autonomous Area".